There are four main categories of soup: Thin, Thick, Cold and National. These types of soup are widely recognised in today’s modern kitchen.

 Many cooks and writers treat bouillon and broth interchangeably.
 This is understandable because they are essentially the same thing: a soup made from water in which bones, meat, fish or vegetables have been simmered.

-Leave broth to simmer for long enough and the gelatin begins to thicken it, creating an intensely flavourful stock.
+Leave broth to simmer for long enough and the gelatine begins to thicken it, creating an intensely flavourful stock.

 A consommé is made by adding a mixture of ground meats, together with mirepoix (a combination of carrots, celery, and onion), tomatoes, and egg whites into either bouillon or stock.